Residential intervention and enforcement policy

 In deciding whether or not to prosecute, regard will be made to the guidance contained in the relevant Code of Practice.
 Factors to be considered will include the following:

-• Failure to respond positively to past warnings
+- Failure to respond positively to past warnings; and

 LACORS recommends that suspected offenders are invited to offer an explanation before prosecution decisions.